jugnuarora/DataTalks-de-zoomcamp-project/README.md

 The [dashboard](https://lookerstudio.google.com/reporting/71ceb6ee-f472-4892-8e08-6689d9dbd42c) includes two tiles:

 1.  **Distribution of Course Categories:** A graph showing the distribution of courses across different Formacode categories, providing insights into the areas with trainings and providers.
 I have come up with a `KPI` here which is `Trainings Provider Ratio`.
-It is the ratio od total number of trainings and total number of providers.
+It is the ratio of total number of trainings and total number of providers.
 If 10 providers are providing 150 bootcamps for a technology, then BPR = 150/10 = 15.
 The interpretation is:
     - LOW: might indicate less demand due to lower number of trainings or overcrowdedness due to high number of providers.
     - HIGH: might indicate oversaturation due to too many trainings or less competition due to less number of providers.
     We suggest to look at the TPR between 5 and 15.